insect-biome-atlas/happ/README.md

 | params11  | -d 23 -b 0             | cutoff=0.09  |
 | params12  | -d 25 -b 0             | cutoff=0.1   |

-Our analysis showed that `params4` with opticlust (`cutoff=0.025`) gave the highest precision/recall.
-However, when we used this setting on real-world data for >630,000 ASVs in >5000 samples the results showed a very low recall and a much greater number of clusters than anticipated.
+Our analysis showed that for opticlust the `params4` setting (`cutoff=0.025`) gave the highest precision/recall.

+However, when we used this setting on real-world data for >630,000 ASVs in 5000+ samples the results showed a very low recall and a much greater number of clusters than anticipated.
 Looking more closely at the Lepidoptera order there were ~4,300 clusters but only ~1,400 unique species in the data.
 We hypothesized that chimeric ASV sequences were causing problems for the clustering algorithms, something we did not observe in the benchmarking because it was done on presumably high-quality non-chimeric sequences.